EOEPCA/resource-health/docs/getting-started/quick-start.md

 # Quick Start

-Since the resource health BB is currently unauthenticated it does not deploy any public ingresses.
+Since the Resource Health BB is currently unauthenticated it does not deploy any public ingresses.
 Access to any services therefore has to be done through port forwarding.

 ## Skeleton web interface